Topics Map > 8. Performance Management > 8.01 Performance Management for Managers and Supervisors

 Vice Chancellor for Finance and Administration

 The University of Wisconsin–Madison is committed to supporting all employees to meet their career and professional goals, as well as supporting the university’s need to maintain a high-performing workforce.
 Performance management is comprised of frequent informal conversations consisting of coaching, feedback and support to employees about their work, needs, and accomplishments related to the duties and expectations of their positions.
 These activities will result in supervisors conducting annual performance evaluations documenting those conversations.
 Effective performance management strategies position the university to provide employees with developmental opportunities, better recognize performance that exceeds expectations, and support employees who need to improve performance.
-Documenting outstanding performance will support employee recognition such as promotions, awards and merit-based compensation.
+Documenting outstanding performance will support employee recognition.

 The Office of Human Resources (OHR) supports the campus in the implementation of this policy through a variety of approaches, including providing professional development and supporting tools and resources.